abdul1433/Active-Directory/README.md

 Make Jessica Doe an administrator by going to properties and making her a member of Domain Admin group

-Logg of DC-1 and then log back in as Jessica Doe
+We can now login to DC-1 Virtual Machine in the context of Jessica Doe

+Make Client-1 a member of mydomain.com, to do so we will need to set the Client-1 DNS settings to DC-1 private IP Address

+Set the Client-1 DNS settings to DC-1 private IP address

+In Azure Portal go to DC-1 --> Networking --> Copy the NIC Private IP Address

+Next go to Client-1 --> Networking --> Network Interface --> DNS Servers --> Click on Custom --> Paste the NIC Private IP address --> Save the changes

+Restart the Client-1 Virtual Machine in Azure Portal

-Once logged in, go to start --> system --> Rename this Pc (Advnaced)
+Login to Client-1 Virtual Machine and then go to start --> system --> Rename this Pc (Advnaced)

+Click on change and make Client-1 a member of mydomain.com